edgio-docs/edgio-docs/guides/applications/v7/security/client_side_protection.md

     Compare your production policy to all existing configurations.
 If your production policy is identical to a previously created one, then we recommend that you reuse the previously created one.

     1. Update the Security Application configuration corresponding to the previously created policy to include the hostnames associated with those properties.
+    2. Identify the Security Application configuration through which the latest policy was enabled.
+If it is no longer needed, delete it.
+Otherwise, clear the Client-Side Protection assignment by setting the **Select Policy** option to `No Production Rule`.
-        2. Delete the recently created policy that is no longer in use.
+    3. Delete the Client-Side Protection policy that is no longer in use.

 4. Repeat the previous step until you have applied a CSP to all of your properties.